 Any surplus from the revaluation of the building is credited in the statement of financial position to the revaluation reserve for property, plant and equipment being part of the equity, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the statement of profit or loss and other comprehensive income.
 In which case the increase is recognised in the statement of profit or loss and other comprehensive income.
-A revaluation deficit is recognised in the statement of profit or loss and other comprehensive income, except that a deficit directly offsetting a previous surplus on the same asset is directly offset against the surplus recorded in the revaluation reserve for property, plant and equipment.
+A revaluation deficit is recognised in the statement of profit or loss and other comprehensive income.
+A revaluation deficit is previous surplus on the same asset is directly offset against the surplus recorded in the revaluation reserve for property, plant and equipment.